monambike/kwijisho-discord-bot/README.md

 ![500x281-transparent-pontingup](https://github.com/monambike/kwijisho-discord-bot/assets/35270174/9daa0256-5e72-4e37-94bc-0ba800327368)

-*KWiJisho stands for "Kawaii" and "Jisho" that means "Cute" and "Dictionary" in japanese respectively.
-The word play is because the main objective for creating this bot initially was because it would have a custom dictionary feature. :)*
+*You can check the old version of this project written with Node.js (Javascript) [here](https://github.com/monambike/kwijisho-discord-bot-legacy).*

 </div>

+# Why KWiJisho?

+KWiJisho stands for "Kawaii" (Cute) and "Jisho" (Dictionary) in japanese.
+The word play is because the main objective for creating this bot initially was because it would have a custom dictionary feature. :)

+# Brief Information (What She Can Do? 🧐)

+- Some utilities like birthday scheduling, animated emojis,
+- She can give you the astronomic picture of the day (APOD) currently having avaiable the translation and summarizing to portuguese with ChatGPT and NASA API!!
+- You can talk with her in the KWiGpt style. ;P (cute talk with emojis using ChatGPT)
+- Much more!! :)

 # Documentation

-You can check further documentation here [monambike.github.io/kwijisho-discord-bot](https://monambike.github.io/kwijisho-discord-bot/).
+You can check further documentation here [monambike.github.io/kwijisho-discord-bot](docs).

 # Contact

 You can find me on likedin by here [linkedin.com/in/monambike/](https://www.linkedin.com/in/monambike/).
 If you want to see videos about my work you can check my YouTube channel [youtube.com/@monambike_portfolio](https://www.youtube.com/@monambike_portfolio) and if you want to see my artworks you can check at my instagram [instagram.com/monambike_portfolio](https://www.instagram.com/monambike_portfolio).

 # Commands

-You can also check detailed information about all commands avaiable here: [monambike.github.io/kwijisho-discord-bot/articles/commands](https://monambike.github.io/kwijisho-discord-bot/articles/commands/apod.html).

 ## Prefix Commands: